 What is the State Seal of Biliteracy?

-The State Seal of Biliteracy is a recognition given to high school seniors who have studied and can exhibit the ability to communicate in two or more languages (including English) by the spring of their senior year of high school.
+The State Seal of Biliteracy is a recognition given to high school seniors who have studied and can exhibit the ability to communicate in two or more languages (including English) by their senior year of high school.
 The State Seal of Biliteracy is highlighted on high school diplomas and serves as a statement of accomplishment for college admission and for future employment.
 To build on the success of the District’s State Seal of Biliteracy program, CPS introduced in 2017 the CPS Seal of Biliteracy Award, a new program for elementary and middle school students to be recognized for their biliteracy skills.

 Why implement the State Seal of Biliteracy Initiative?

 CPS considers this program to be consistent with our district’s priorities promoting multilingualism, biliteracy, and inter-cultural flexibility as key contributors to students’ success in college, career and life.
 The CPS Seal of Biliteracy Award will recognize students enrolled in a language education program that provides a pathway to the State Seal of Biliteracy in 12th grade.
 This recognition is not solely based on a students’ current language proficiency, but also in the continuing development of that language throughout the course of their elementary and middle school years in preparation for high school.

 Who qualifies for the State Seal of Biliteracy?

 The State Seal of Biliteracy is intended for all high school seniors who have mastered standard academic English and a world language.
 Students who are native English speakers and English Learners (ELs) are eligible for the State Seal of Biliteracy.

 The CPS Seal of Biliteracy Award is intended for 5th and 8th graders who are enrolled in a language education program.
 Students who are native English speakers and English Learners (ELs) who meet the following criteria are eligible to apply: